Roman Catholic Diocese of Naples

 The Diocese of Naples was a Roman Catholic diocese in southern Italy, the see being in Naples.
 A Christian community was founded there in the 1st century AD and the diocese was raised to the level of a Metropolitan Archdiocese in the 10th century, becoming the Roman Catholic Archdiocese of Naples.

+The Deeds of the Neapolitan Bishops is a history of the diocese down to 876.